This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl, whisk together the egg, cocoa powder, vanilla, and salt.
-Gradually whisk into the cooled melted chocolate.
-Set the bowl aside.
+• Mix the Batter: In a small bowl, whisk together the egg, cocoa powder, vanilla, and salt.
+Gradually whisk this mixture into the cooled melted chocolate.

-• In another small bowl, beat the egg white and sugar together until stiff peaks form.
+• Beat the Egg White: In another small bowl, beat the egg white and sugar until stiff peaks form.

-• Fold the whipped egg white into the chocolate mixture.
+• Fold in the Egg White: Gently fold the beaten egg white into the chocolate mixture until just combined.

-• Pour the batter into the buttered baking dish and sprinkle the top with ¼ teaspoon of sugar.
-Place the baking dish on a rimmed baking sheet.
+• Pour & Prep for Baking: Pour the batter into the prepared baking dish and sprinkle ¼ teaspoon of sugar on top.
+Place the dish on a rimmed baking sheet.

-• Enjoy the cake as-is, or add a dollop of whipped cream or vanilla ice cream.
+• Cool & Serve: Let the cake cool completely on a wire rack.
+Enjoy as-is or top with whipped cream or vanilla ice cream.

 Notes

-• Use a Rimmed Baking Sheet: Since the cake rises significantly, placing the baking dish on a baking sheet helps catch any spills.
+• Place on a Rimmed Baking Sheet: The cake rises while baking, so using a baking sheet helps catch any spills.

 Nutrition